Lifelong Learning at Kendal at Lexington

-Washington and Lee University allows Kendal at Lexington residents to audit college classes (permission must be obtained from the professor).
+Washington and Lee University allows Kendal at Lexington residents to audit classes with permission from the professor.
 The W&L Library is also available for resident use.

 The Lenfest Center for the Arts offers a full schedule of concerts, plays and student performances.

-The Rockbridge Regional Library is located in downtown Lexington.
+The Rockbridge Regional Library is located in downtown Lexington, just a mile away.